akulikoff/nodejs-express-postgresql/README.md

 npx prisma migrate dev

-clone the https://github.com/akulikoff/vue-typescript-crud - it`s a frontend part of app

-read README and make build
+read README from https://github.com/akulikoff/vue-typescript-crud (it`s a frontend part of app) and make build

 copy all files from build directory to these project in /views folder